 When it comes to drug rehab, one place or particular treatment may be better than others for some individuals.
 Many people seek treatment for their substance use disorders, and those who come through our doors receive the utmost attention so that we can meet their individual needs.
 There isn’t a one-size-fits-all method to addiction treatment.
 Many different methods work for different individuals, and one of those methods is referred to as holistic drug rehab.

-Holistic drug rehab is a treatment method in which individuals receive treatment for their bodies, minds, and souls.
+Holistic drug rehabilitation is a treatment method in which individuals receive treatment for their bodies, minds, and souls.
 This treatment option takes traditional recovery like inpatient treatment a step further.

+Therapy is a staple in holistic rehab.
 Psychotherapists can diagnose patients who often suffer from depression and anxiety.
 The goal is to help people accept themselves for who they are.
-Once they can do this, they are more free to gain a better understanding of themselves.
+Once they can do this, they are freer to gain a better understanding of themselves.
 As a result, individuals will be more inclined to do whatever it takes to improve their overall well-being.

 All of this has to do with mindfulness, which is imperative when it comes to holistic treatment.
 When patients practice mindfulness, all it means is that they are being reflective of their thoughts, attitudes, and experiences.
 Once they can reflect on the truth of their being, they’ll become more honest with who they are, thus accepting themselves.